Martin Selig: Personal life

 He is an art collector, paints himself, and owns works by Rembrandt and Toulouse-Lautrec.

 He was married to Andrea Selig; they divorced in 1995.
 They have three children: David, Lauren and Jordan.
-Selig has since remarried to artist Catherine Mayer.
+Selig later married artist Catherine Mayer.

-His daughter, Lauren Selig, a Hollywood executive producer, is the widow of Russian-born American Kyril Faenov, head of Microsoft's High Performance Computing Lab, until his suicide in 2012.
+Lauren Selig, who works as a Hollywood executive producer, is the widow of Russian-born American Kyril Faenov, head of Microsoft's High Performance Computing Lab, who died by suicide in 2012.

+Jordan Selig, who was the presumptive heir of Martin Selig Real Estate, left her position as executive vice president of the firm in April 2025.

 Political views

 Selig is a Republican and donates to political causes.
 He endorsed and planned a fundraiser for Donald Trump in the 2016 presidential election, but later withdrew his support.
-He later donated the maximum personal amount to Trump's 2020 re-election campaign.
+He later contributed $50,000 to Donald Trump's 2020 presidential campaign.